Kowalczyks/Trello/README.md

 **Fronted**

-To run frontend tests prom Pycharm, create configuration pointed to ../Trello/frontend/testCases/test_login.py as Script.py To run frontend tests from Cmdl from main folder Trello run python -m pytest or python -m pytest --html=name_of_report.html it will generate report
+To run frontend tests prom Pycharm, create configuration pointed to ../Trello/frontend/testCases/test_login.py as Script.py To run frontend tests from Cmd from main folder Trello run python -m pytest or python -m pytest --html=name_of_report.html it will generate report